 The pain associated with microvascular cranial nerve palsies usually disappears within a few days.
-Over the counter non-steroidal anti-inflammatory medications such as Ibuprofen may be effective in reducing the symptoms.
+Over the counter non-steroidal antiinflammatory medications such as Ibuprofen may be effective in reducing the symptoms.
 Please check with your eye doctor or GP before taking.
-If the pain persists you should inform your eye doctor or GP.
+If the pain persists or is severe you should contact the department for advice..

 Because each patient is different the information contained in this leaflet is a general guide only.
-Should you require any further information or support please contact the Orthoptic department on (0161) 276 5538 Monday - Friday 9.00 am - 4.00 pm.
+Should you require any further information or support please contact the Orthoptic department on (0161) 701 4882 Monday - Friday 9.00 am - 4.00 pm.